Guardians and Family

 - Keep copies of your student’s important documents.

-- Being supportive and confident in your student while he/she is abroad greatly impacts their experience.
+- Being supportive and confident in your student while they are abroad greatly impacts their experience.

 - Your student may return home a changed individual.
-He/she may be more self-reliant and mature.
-He/she may have difficulties adjusting back to home life.
+They may be more self-reliant and mature.
+They may have difficulties adjusting back to home life.

 - Listening to their stories and asking ways to support them are helpful.